 Hyde Park & UChicago Campus by the Chicago Architecture Foundation

 The Chicago Architecture Foundation (CAF) offers docent-led tours of Hyde Park and the UChicago campus.
-Stroll along the Midway, see buildings ranging from pre-fire frame farm houses and brick Italianates to the new U of C business school with its tubular steel vaults and glass panels, and learn more about Hyde Park and UChicago history.
+Stroll along the Midway, see buildings ranging from pre-fire frame farm houses and brick Italianates to the new UChicago business school with its tubular steel vaults and glass panels, and learn more about Hyde Park and UChicago history.

 Private architecture tours of the University of Chicago campus are also available upon request.
 Contact the University Communications office for pricing and details at 773-702-5728 or via email.
 (3-4 weeks notice preferred)

 Bike and Roll Chicago, a good resource for bike rentals, tours, and maps, also offers a Hyde Park Segway Tour.
 The tour is about 2-3 hours long, twice daily, and departs from the Bike Center on 53rd Street and Lakepark.
 Find out more.

 Bobby's Bike Hike offers a 4-hour Bike tour of Hyde Park, including the Japanese Gardens, famous houses, and campus landmarks.
 Price includes bike rental.
 The tour usually runs at 8:30 am on Friday, Saturday, and Sunday.
 Find out more.

 The Civic Knowledge Project’s You Are Here site is an online tour of Hyde Park and its surrounding neighborhoods.
 Learn about the history of local politics, housing, architecture, and much more.

 You can also stroll about campus at your leisure.
 Using the downloadable campus guides, take in all the neighborhood's sights at your own pace.
 Feel free to admire the ins-and-outs of the University's many historic buildings via the UChicago Architecture site.